Pittsburgh has several intensive drug and alcohol rehabilitation programs that provide assistance to those struggling with substance use disorders.

 In 2014, law officials recorded 1,864 substance-related violations, a 26 percent decrease since 2004, according to an October 2015 report by the City of Pittsburgh Bureau of Police.
 Roughly 75 percent of these violations were linked to possession, and the rest involved drug sales.

 Allegheny County saw 613 overdose deaths in 2016, an increase from 424 fatal overdoses in 2015.
-A large portion of overdose victims can attribute their substance use disorder to prescription painkillers and heroin, according to a July 2016 report by Allegheny County’s Department of Human Services and Health Department.
+A large portion of overdose victims can attribute their substance use disorder to prescription painkillers and heroin addiction, according to a July 2016 report by Allegheny County’s Department of Human Services and Health Department.

 Overdose Deaths in Allegheny County